 Today we are talking bread, but not just any bread, we are talking about pita bread.
-Pita is a style of bread that originated in the middle east.
-It is famous for its inner pocket, which is perfect for stuffing.
-While I have tried many pita recipes, none of them turned out right in my home kitchen.
-It took me FOREVER (aka 13 years) to figure out what I was doing wrong.
-However, my persistence paid off and I have figured out how to consistently get thin, pliable pita bread at home.
-Read on for all my tips and tricks for making pita at home or head right to the recipe.
+Pita bread originated in the middle east and is famous for its inner pocket, which is perfect for stuffing.
+While I have tried many pita recipes, it took me FOREVER to figure out how to adapt pita to the home kitchen.
+Now I can consistently get thin, pliable pita bread at home and you can too!

-Over the years I was able to recreate the hummus, toum, and a version of chicken shawarma.
-The perfect pita bread, however, has always eluded me.
-I want a pita bread that is thin, pliable, and a little bit chewy.
-Also, it needs to puff up and create a pocket that is strong enough to hold the filling without breaking.
-It would be easily achieved in 700 – 800 degree wood burning stove, but it’s not so easy at home.
+I wanted a pita bread that is thin, pliable, and a little bit chewy.
+Also, it needs to puff up while baking to create a perfect pocket that is strong enough to hold the filling without breaking.
+While this is easily achieved in 700 – 800 degree wood burning stove, it’s not so easy at home.

-I have probably tried a dozen different recipes.
+Over the years I tried a dozen different recipes.
 I have tried the oven method, the pizza stone method, the stovetop method, and the buy it from the store because I give up method.
 All except one of them caused my smoke alarms to go off, but none resulted in a perfectly puffed pita.
 Until now.

-Last year, while my husband and I were moving, I picked up a copy of the 2010 version of James Beard’s “Beard on Bread” and I had a minor epiphany.
-Instead of trying to recreate the wheel, why not start with a recipe that actually works and adapt it?
+I recently picked up a copy of the 2010 version of James Beard’s “Beard on Bread” and I had a minor epiphany: Instead of trying to recreate the wheel, why not start with a recipe that actually works and adapt it?
 After following Beard’s recipe to the letter I got 6 of my 8 pitas to puff, and I was ecstatic!
 I could make pita bread!!

 The biggest difference between my version and James Beard’s version is that mine has been created for the stand mixer.
-While I love getting my hands messy when making most doughs, I find that pita dough is a little less forgiving and the results are more consistent with a stand mixer.
+While I love getting my hands messy when making most doughs, the results are more consistent with a stand mixer.

 For this recipe I use the dough hook with the dough divider in place.
 The divider cuts through the middle of the dough, which helps this smaller batch of dough mix more evenly.
 Together with the dough hook they knead the dough in only five minutes.
 By hand it would take closer to ten.

 The first step to great results with a yeast dough is to ensure your yeast is alive and active.
-I use instant or bread machine yeast, which works faster than active yeast.
+I use instant or bread machine yeast.
 Yeast is often purchased in little paper packets, but it’s also often available in a glass jar.
 If the yeast is stored incorrectly, it can die before it’s expiration date.
 I’ve had a recipe fail ONCE due to dead yeast, so I test my yeast before adding the other ingredients.

 To do so, simply add the yeast and sugar to the water in the recipe.
-The water should be between 120 and 130 degrees.
-Colder and it may not activate.
-Warmer and it may kill the yeast.
-The water from my faucet is around 125 degrees, but I test it with my meat thermometer to make sure.
+Since we are proofing the yeast, it should be added to water between 105º and 110º degrees.
+This temperature allows the yeast to get a jumpstart on doing its job, without being hot enough to kill the yeast.
 The sugar feeds the yeast and, if all goes well, the yeast will start foaming.
 Once it does you are good to start adding the other ingredients.

 I use an unbleached, artisan bread flour for my pita bread.
 Yes, I am aware that using about 20% whole wheat flour makes for a more puffable pita recipe.
-However, the original I’ve been trying to recreate was a white bread pita so that is our goal.
+However, the original I’ve been trying to recreate was a white bread pita and I prefer the texture of an all white bread, so that is our goal.

-While you can substitute the bread flour for an all purpose flour, there is a reason I recommend bread flour.
-Bread flours have a higher level of protein, which helps with the gluten development and adds strength to the bread.
+While you can substitute with an all purpose flour, bread flours have a higher level of protein.
+This helps with the gluten development and adds strength to the bread.
 In the case of pita, which should be both chewy and strong enough to hold the filling, the extra protein does make for a better pita.

 In addition to weighing the flour, I also weigh the dough balls when dividing up the dough.
 Pita bread cooks quickly and requires a hot oven.
 Twenty seconds can be the difference between undercooked and overcooked pita.
 Having the dough balls all the same size means they will cook at the same rate and increase your chance of successful pita puffing.